Our rating:

-Roland Emmerich has a style of movie making that is
+Roland Emmerich has an impressive style of

-it is usually pleasing to the eye and leaves me with
+is usually pleasing to the eye and leaves me with

 something to think about.
-10,000 BC is his
+10,000 BC is his most

-work, it is one of the most unique and memorable.
+is unique and memorable.

 Mammoths are a way of life for the people of the

-They provide food, clothing, and opportunities for
+food, clothing, and opportunities for trade with

-trade with neighboring tribes.
-But in recent years
+neighboring tribes.
+But in recent years, their

-more valuable.
+valuable.
 They are also extremely dangerous and

 almost impossible to kill except in massive hunting